appjusto/docs/tech/creating-environment-in-firebase.md

 1. Go to [Firebase Console](https://console.firebase.google.com)
 2. Click on '+ Add Project'
-3. Define a unique identifier considering the environment, ex: app-justo-staging
+3. Define a unique identifier considering the environment, ex: app-justo-dev
 4. Go to "Usage and billing" > "Details & settings" and upgrade plan to "Blaze'

 # 2 Configure Firebase Authentication backend